diazf/trec-data/README.md

 * trec45-news: the [Robust 2004](https://trec.nist.gov/data/robust/04.guidelines.html) topics associated with _only news_ documents on [TREC Disks 4 and 5](https://trec.nist.gov/data/qa/T8_QAdata/disks4_5.html).
 This only includes the FBIS, FT, and LA Times documents in the qrels.
 * nyt: the [Common Core 2017](https://trec.nist.gov/data/core2017.html) topics associated with _all_ documents in the [New York Times Annotated Corpus](https://catalog.ldc.upenn.edu/ldc2008t19).
 * msmarco: the topics associated with documents in the [MS MARCO dataset](http://www.msmarco.org/).
+* mq: 60k unjudged queries associated with the [Million Query Track](https://trec.nist.gov/data/million.query.html).
+* aol: ~7.5M unique unjudged queries associated with a filtered version of the [AOL Query Log](https://jeffhuang.com/search_query_logs.html).  **Please be prepared to deal with the ethical issues raised in using this dataset.**

 For each set of queries (i.e. trec12, trec45, and nyt), we generate title, description, and narrative queries.
 The MS Marco dataset only has title queries.

 ## Datasets